 Finding a qualified esthetician has the potential to be just as stressful as searching for any other professional.
-Whether you’re hunting for an OBGYN, hairstylist, tailor, or any other service provider we want the BEST, right?
-And, like, right now…kthx.
+Whether you’re hunting for an OBGYN, hairstylist, or any other service provider we want the best, right?
+And, like, right now… kthx.

 We’re not just concerned with quality, value, and experience level, but we want our providers to have a good bedside manner.
 A bangin’ personality is the fluffy icing on top, it’ll seal the deal.
 I mean we’ve all experienced someone who comes across as a miserable cow, has an air of hating their job, or lacked the care and intent we’re paying for.

 You know why regular facials are important and you even have the tools needed to get a budget-friendly facial.
-Now I’m going to help you find the perfect esthetician!
+Now let’s help you find the perfect esthetician!

 Sometimes I communicate with businesses first, which means I end up in the hands of their best skin therapist.
-Other times I want to relax, if I go to a spa for media coverage I have to be on, you know?
+Other times I want to relax, if I visit a spa as media I have to be on, you know?
 Asking questions, not completely turning off, staying as engaged as possible while a skin expert is attempting to do their job of shutting down my brain.
 I’m sure everyone loves that, ha!
-Segueing into my first tip:
+Let’s get to it…

 To clarify, by no means am I saying if you find yourself in the hands of a newly licensed esthetician will your experience be poor.
 I’ve been in a leadership role within a spa, I’ve interviewed a wide spectrum of skin therapists.
 I’ve meet green estheticians who have blown me away with their knowledge and technique, in addition to seeking top-notch education they were passionate about their career path.